Marcelle Machluf: Career

-After completing high school and her army service, Machluf applied to medical school, but was not accepted.
-Instead she decided to study Biology and received a B.Sc. in biology from Hebrew University.
+After completing high school and her army service, Machluf applied to the medical school, but unfortunately was not accepted.
+Instead, she decided to study Biology and received a B.Sc. in biology from the Hebrew University.
 She went on to receive her Master of Science and a Ph.D. in biotechnology engineering from Ben-Gurion University of the Negev.
-She conducted her postdoctoral research as a fellow at Harvard Medical School, and focused on gene therapy, tissue engineering and the control of drug delivery in cancer therapy.
+She conducted her postdoctoral research as a fellow at Harvard Medical School and focused on gene therapy, tissue engineering, and the control of drug delivery in cancer therapy.

 Currently, Machluf is a full professor and the Dean of the Faculty of Biotechnology and Food Engineering at the Technion in Israel, as well as the director of the Laboratory for Cancer Drug Delivery & Cell-Based Technologies, where the Nanoghost, a modified stem cell to treat metastatic melanoma and mesothelioma, has been developed jointly with the New York University Langone Medical Center.

-Her research interests include: Developing nano-particles for the delivery of anticancer drugs to the brain and other organs; developing nano-delivery system for DNA vaccination; and tissue engineering of heart and its blood vessels using pig heart tissue, under the auspices of Technion's Russell Berrie Nanotechnology Institute (RBNI).
+Her research interests include: Developing nanoparticles for the delivery of anticancer drugs to the brain and other organs; developing a nano-delivery system for DNA vaccination; and tissue engineering of the heart and its blood vessels using pig heart tissue, under the auspices of Technion's Russell Berrie Nanotechnology Institute (RBNI).